Cancer Research UK logo.

 It is important to take anti sickness medicines as prescribed even if you don’t feel sick.
 It is easier to prevent sickness rather than treat it once it has started.

-You might feel some pain from your tummy (abdomen), arms, legs, muscles, joints or back.
+You might feel some pain in your tummy (abdomen), arms, legs, muscles, joints or back.
 Speak to your doctor or nurse about what painkillers you can take to help with this.

-In some cases, the skin on your hands and feet may get sore, blister or peel.
+In some people the skin on your hands and feet may get sore, blister or peel.
+You may also have tingling, numbness, pain and dryness.
+This is called hand-foot syndrome or palmar plantar syndrome.

 You are at an increased risk of developing skin cancer.
 This is a less common side effect.
 Your doctor will check your skin regularly throughout your treatment.